 – What does it mean to be white?

-– How can parents/fathers best talk with their kids about racism and racist events?
+– How can white parents best talk with their kids about racism and racist events?

-– What actions can we take as white men, beyond reading books, especially if we don’t know any BIPOC (Black, Indigenous, People of Color)?
+– What actions can white people take, beyond reading books, especially if we don’t know any BIPOC (Black, Indigenous, People of Color)?

-– How do we as white men talk with white family or friends who have racist views, who “don’t see color,” who say “all lives matter”?
+– How do we talk with white family or friends who have racist views, who “don’t see color,” who say “all lives matter”?

-If you are interested in attending, email email@example.com.
+If you are interested in attending or have questions, email email@example.com.
 We will send you the Zoom link and any other info needed.

 The mission of the Hazel Wolf Parent Racial Equity Committee (REC) is to enhance and empower students, families, and community members both individually and collectively to address and advance racial equity by closing opportunity gaps for students of color and providing equitable and inclusive working and learning environments for all students.

 The REC is comprised primarily of parents of color, and began working together during the 2018-19 school-year.
 During 2018-19, we